The Impact of Childhood Obesity on Bone, Joint, and Muscle Health

 - Lack of daily, quality physical activity in schools.

-- No safe and appealing place, in many communities, to play or be active.
+- No safe and appealing place to play or be active.
+This is a problem in many communities.

 - Limited access to healthy, affordable foods.